 > Evaluation Step 1

 All submitted, admissible and eligible applications are evaluated against a set of established criteria by a panel of independent experts.
 The evaluation by the experts determines which cities are the best performers in each individual category.
-Moreover, on the basis of their evaluation, the Commission establishes a short-list of a maximum of 7 cities that are invited to present their candidatures in front of a European Jury.
+Moreover, on the basis of their evaluation, the Commission then establishes a short-list of a maximum of 7 cities which will proceed to the next evaluation step.
+Meet the independent experts here.

 > Evaluation Step 2